 One thing that Caoimhe would really recommend for all couples getting married is to spend time finding your photographer.
 For Caoimhe, this was probably the most important supplier she hired on the day.
 They spent a lot of time looking at different photographers’ Instagram accounts and in the end they found their perfect photographer who was from Poland.
 After skyping him and discussing what they wanted, they knew he was the photographer for them.
 Plus his packages were Star Wars themed so Pim was instantly sold.
 He made their photographs so much fun.
 When they went to do their couple shots after the ceremony, they just laughed together so much.
 He had them jumping on their bed, playing snooker and just messing in general.
 She is so excited to see what the photos are going to be like.
 They will definitely be all natural smiles!

 Wedding Tip #4: Be Prepared For All Weathers

 “Your wedding day is really the strangest feeling in the world and for me I was actually quite relaxed the morning of as I didn’t really realise it was actually MY wedding day!”
-Caoimhe had a glorious sunny morning and I was getting ready in her parents’ house.
-And yes she did say it was sunny in the morning but just before they had to leave, the wind picked up, the rain started to pour and luckily they had gotten indoors in the venue before it started to snow.
-They had all types of weather in one day.
+Caoimhe had a glorious sunny morning but just before they had to leave, the wind picked up, the rain started to pour and as they arrived at the venue it started to snow.
 She did buy a beautiful transparent golf umbrella with the idea that they could get some really unique photos in the rain, however, with the storm that umbrella lasted just long enough for her brother to get her into the car.
 But that’s all part of the memories right?
 The weather for them didn’t make a difference to the day.
 Their ceremony, reception and dinner was all under one roof, so no one had to bear the horrific weather outside.